crate/cratedb-guide/docs/integrate/superset/index.md

 :::{grid-item}
 :columns: auto auto 8 8
-**Apache Superset and CrateDB: Introduction to Time-Series Visualization**
+**Apache Superset and CrateDB: Introduction to Time Series Visualization**

-In this webinar, we will discuss how to use different visualization options in Superset coupled with a SQL interface to derive interesting insights and findings from the time-series dataset.
+In this webinar, we will discuss how to use different visualization options in Superset coupled with a SQL interface to derive interesting insights and findings from the time series dataset.

 - [Introduction to time series visualization in CrateDB and Apache Superset (Webinar)]
 :::